Information About Title IX's Requirements

 • The conduct occurred in an off-campus location where the University did not have substantial control or ownership;

 • The complainant is not currently pursuing or attempting to pursue a University education program or activity.
-This includes former students and visitors to campus;
+This includes former students and visitors to campus; and

-• The conduct occurred online, not using the University's networks or computer resources;
+• The conduct occurred online, not using the University's networks or computer resources.

 Supportive Measures